tomh500/lcfg/README.md

 - `DEFINEPATH <exec-path>`: The path to the `exec` file.
 - `SRC <command>`: Directly execute a game command.
-- `SLEEP <duration> <BEGIN/STRICT>`: Sleep the script for a specified duration in seconds.
-The last parameter specifies whether the timing starts from the previous timing "start point" or from the current time.
+- `SLEEP <duration>`: Sleep the script for a specified duration in seconds.
+The last parameter specifies whether the timing starts from the previous timing "start point".
 This helps reduce timing errors.
 - `SETBEGIN`: Set the timing start point.
+- `CHECKTIME`：Output current timing errors.
 - `SETANG <output of the game’s getpos command>`: Reset and set the view angle to the target angle.
 - `ANG <output of the game’s getpos command>`: Do not reset the view angle, set it relative to the last view command's angle.
 - `MOVEANG <output of the game’s getpos command>`: Do not reset the view angle, smoothly move the view angle relative to the last view command’s angle.